eeliuqin/twitter-airflow-etl/README.md

 ## Twitter Data Pipeline using Airflow
-Twitter no longer offer free api access, we can find free API on Rapid API Marketplace, with some limitation like 200 request per month and one request per second.
+Twitter no longer provides free API access, we can find free APIs on [Rapid API Marketplace](https://rapidapi.com/search/twitter) with some limitations like 200 requests per month and 1 request per second

 ## Airflow
 Run Airflow locally or through AWS EC2